cj-hilder/ble-hr-tool/README.md

 Your heart rate is graphed continuously on screen.
 The display shows the last 90 secs of data.

 When connected to a sensor that exposes raw beat-to-beat RR intervals, such as the Polar H10, this graph shows **unsmoothed, instantaneous heart rate**.
 This is not the smoothed heart rate graph that most fitness apps show.
-It shows every little variation and will be quite jagged, especially when you are at rest.
+It shows every little variation and will be quite jagged, especially when you are at rest or low levels of exertion.

-One consequence is that you will see **ectopic heart beats** if any occur.
+>One consequence is that you will see **ectopic heart beats**  if any occur, and they will be included in the session summary.
 Ectopics are beats that fire outside the normal cardiac rhythm.
 There are two common types:

-- **PVC (premature ventricular contraction):** A beat that fires early from the ventricles.
+>- **PVC (premature ventricular contraction):** A beat that fires early.
 On the graph it appears as a **sharp spike upward, immediately followed by a smaller spike downward**.
-The early beat shortens that RR interval; the ventricles are then refractory when the SA node fires on schedule, so the next beat is delayed — producing the characteristic double-spike shape.
-- **PAC (premature atrial contraction):** A beat that fires early from somewhere in the atria, which resets the SA node.
-On the graph it appears as a **spike upward with no corresponding downward spike** — the following beat is roughly normal because the SA node restarts from the ectopic.
+>- **PAC (premature atrial contraction):** A beat that fires early and resets your cardiac rhythm.
+On the graph it appears as a **spike upward with no corresponding downward spike**.

-Occasional ectopics are completely normal.
-Healthy adults commonly experience them at a rate of up to once every three minutes or so, often without noticing.
-Seeing one on the graph is not a cause for concern — this is the app doing exactly what it says: showing you your cardiac data rather than hiding it.
-It may be worth mentioning to a clinician if you are seeing more than roughly three per minute consistently, though even that can be benign in isolation.
-The key question is whether the rate is new, increasing, or accompanied by symptoms.
+>Occasional ectopics are completely normal.
+Anything under 1% of beats being ectopic is generally considered negligible, and up to a few hundred ectopic beats a day is entirely normal for a healthy, functioning heart.
+Seeing some on the graph is not a cause for concern — this is the app doing exactly what it says: showing you your cardiac data rather than hiding it.
+The number of ectopic beats varies widely for all sorts of reasons.
+They are **not** a useful way to track ANS health: they are a curiosity rather than a diagnostic tool.
+However, if you regularly see more than 5%, or a significant change in rate above 1%, it may be worth mentioning to a clinician.

-Every session recorded with an RR-capable sensor includes an **Ectopic Beats** section in the session summary, showing the total count and percentage for that session.
-Tracking this across sessions — particularly longer training sessions where sample sizes are large enough to be statistically meaningful — lets you observe your normal baseline rate and notice any genuine changes over time.

 ---